gem/global_exposure_model/README.md

 ### How do I download the data for a given version?
 For each version, a related zip file is available in the [release section](https://github.com/gem/global_exposure_model/releases).

+### Administrative regions

+The exposure models use the names of the administrative regions available in census information, when available.
+However, depending on the available source data and time at which models are derived, the information may differ from the _current_ regions.
+Specific countries could use reference names from GADM, OpenStreetMap or geoBuondaries depending on the region, country or territory.
+GEM does not provide an associated geometry file and leaves up to the user’s discression the selection of the appropriate files.

 ### Where can I find the models at the highest available resolution?

 Please contact us at product@globalquakemodel.org